 Why we picked the Arris Surfboard SBG7600AC2:

-Don’t dismiss the Arris Surfboard SBG7600AC2 for its uninspired design, this router-modem combo still packs in plenty of features for homes that just need a reliable connection to the Internet to browse the web.
-The highlight of the Arris Surfboard SBG7600AC2 is its affordable price tag and broad compatibility with many cable companies — unlike the Xfinity-centric Motorola MT7711 on our list — as well as support for the still fast DOCSIS 3.0 specifications.
-It supports 32 downstreams and eight upstream channels, making it a great addition for busy families juggling conference calls, web browsing, and remote learning.
+Don’t dismiss the Arris Surfboard SBG7600AC2 for its uninspired design.
+This router-modem combo still packs in plenty of features for homes that just need a reliable connection to the Internet to browse the web.
+The highlight of the Arris Surfboard SBG7600AC2 is its affordable price tag and broad compatibility with many cable companies — unlike the Xfinity-centric Motorola MT7711 on our list — as well as support for the still-fast DOCSIS 3.0 specifications.
+It supports 32 downstream and eight upstream channels, making it a great addition for busy families juggling conference calls, web browsing, and remote learning.

 Arris promises download speeds up to 1Gbps and Wi-Fi speeds up to 2350Mbps for this modem, making it a good addition to homes subscribing to broadband plans with speeds of 600Mbps or less.
 The Arris Surfboard SBG7600AC2 comes with a built-in 802.11ac Wi-Fi router with four Gigabit Ethernet ports.